Ferris-Labs/site-draft/content/en/docs/Knowledge Base/Platform_Extensions.md

     * **Event Processing Packages**: These are services that only modify event attributes normally convert one type of event to another.
 These can be implemented as services within the platform.
 Please see following guide to see how they are used and some typical scenarios.
     * **No Code Generators:** Generators combine UI based with templated code to allow No Code based approach to creating services.
 Please check this guide on how that works.
 * **At Exit Point**
   * These are primarily modules that interact with external systems but operate across the example.
 The primarily operate on streams that originate from the platform and mediate with the outside.
+These run on separate containers within the platform.
 The following are typical implementaions.
 Examples are
-    * **Protocol Adapters** The y adapt between the internal kafka even streams and external protocols for example webhook adapter, Kafka to imbm mq adapter etc. Their primary purpose is to offload activity from the platform which may cause bottle necks or require long running services.
+    * **Protocol Adapters** They adapt between the internal kafka even streams and external protocols for example webhook adapter, Kafka to imbm mq adapter etc. Their primary purpose is to offload activity from the platform which may cause bottle necks or require long running services.
     * **Splitters and Filters:** These may operate on strams to split content or event infromation into derivative streams.
 Or feed data into supporting infrastructure.
 The elastissearch and Splunk adapters are typical examples.
 In order to build these use the following guide and related templates.